 Trying to chill out a little bit, here!

-When your dachshund gets stressed, they lick — sort of like humans who bite their nails.
+Dachshunds also lick when they get stressed — sort of like how some humans bite their nails.
 They may be nervous about something, and licking is a way to get your attention (especially if you usually react to their licking).
-If your doxie hasn’t been getting a ton of exercise lately, it’s also entirely possible that they have some pent up energy that they need to expend, and some long walks would do them some good.
+If your doxie hasn’t been getting a ton of exercise lately, it’s also entirely possible that they have some pent up energy that they need to expend.
+Some long walks might do them some good.
 When dachshunds’ licking doesn’t feel like it’s intended as affection, anxiety is the next most likely cause.

 Sometimes your dachshund’s licking is trying to tell you something a little more serious.
-Usually, if your doxie is licking more because of a health issue, they’ll lick a particular spot on their body repeatedly.
+Usually, if a dachshund is licking a particular spot on their body repeatedly it's likely to be a health issue.
 It could be skin irritation, an injury, or joint pain, so you’ll want to do a little investigating to try to determine what’s going on.
 If your pup is licking one patch of their fur, pull back the fur to get a better look at their skin below — you may find raw or red skin if they’re experiencing irritation, or they may be trying to get at ticks or fleas that have made themselves at home.
 Licking an injury would look similar to licking because of skin irritation, so when you part their fur, you also want to keep an eye out for scrapes or something sharp that’s gotten lodged.

 Ok, that’s enough…